Harnessing Positive Thinking

-Affirmations are positive statements that can help you overcome self-sabotaging, negative thoughts.
+Affirmations are positive statements that can help you to overcome self-sabotaging, negative thoughts.

-Next, come up with positive, credible, present tense statements that are the opposite of these thoughts.
-Repeat your affirmations several times a day, especially when you find yourself slipping into a negative thinking pattern, or engaging in a negative behavior.
+Next, come up with positive, credible, and achievable affirmation statements that are the opposite of these thoughts.
+Repeat your affirmations several times a day, especially when you find yourself slipping into negative self-talk or engaging in negative behavior.

-Remember that affirmations are most effective when used alongside other strategies, such as visualization and goal setting.
+Remember that affirmations are most effective when you use them alongside other strategies, such as visualization and goal setting.